MedImagingAI/Semi-automatic-Annotation-Framework-for-Neutrophil-Ultrastructure/README.md

-# Semi-automatic-Annotation-Framework-for-Neutrophil-Ultrastructure

-A Semi-automatic Annotation Framework for Neutrophil and Other Immune Cells Ultrastructure from TEM Images
+# A Semi-automatic Annotation Framework for Neutrophil and Other Immune Cells Ultrastructure from TEM Images

 This repository provides a complete pipeline to accelerate and streamline the annotation of ultrastructural components in Transmission Electron Microscopy (TEM) images, particularly focusing on neutrophils.
 It uses a YOLOv9-based object detector, formats output in both COCO and CVAT-compatible ellipse annotations, and is designed to reduce the manual annotation burden in biomedical imaging workflows.